-Simple right?
+Sounds simple, right?
 As with everything, the devil is in the details.
-Most solutions that claim inventory optimization (IO) fall short of truly delivering.
+Most solutions that to provide claim inventory optimization (IO) fall short of truly delivering.

 Where most supply chain management solutions fall short of true inventory optimization

-- They provide software and services that have nothing to do with inventory optimization, e.g. ERPs and warehouse management systems (WMS)
+- They provide software and services that have nothing to do with inventory optimization, e.g. ERP platforms and warehouse management systems (WMS).

-ABC inventory segmentation is far from inventory optimization.
+ABC inventory segmentation is far from inventory optimization (and no longer a best practice).
 No matter what criteria you use to classify your items, if it is only along one or two dimensions (ABC, XYZ), each segment you come up with will end up containing items that are only similar in one or two ways.
 They may, in fact, have massively different behavior due to many other important parameters that you didn’t consider in your classification.

 Since we know what doesn’t deliver true inventory optimization, what does a good solution look like?
 For successful supply chain inventory management, Gartner believes it comes down to data granularity: